 Pillows can vary slightly in size according to your country and the pillow manufacturer but this pillowcase pattern will fit most pillows with a little room to spare.

-These are some of the more common pillow insert sizes.
-Just grab a pillow case out of the cupboard and make your preferred size.
+These are some of the more common pillowcase insert sizes.
+Just grab a pillow insert out of the cupboard or off the bed and make your preferred size.

 What you will need:

 FABRIC – Purchase soft pure cotton fabric that is at least 44 inches (112cm) wide.
 Cotton and natural fiber fabric will breathe if you get hot at night and not irritate your skin.